Man charged in fishing scandal facing local stalking charges - NewsBreak

 According to a criminal complaint in the case that was filed Monday, a woman told police that Cominsky started following her vehicle closely after sending her a harassing text message on Oct.
 17. The woman told police that Cominsky was following her so closely that if she hit the brakes, their vehicles would collide.

-The woman said she called police during that incident.Metal detectors will be standard in Lake Erie fishing tournaments after cheating scandal
+The woman said she called police during that incident.Pelosi says husband faces ‘long recovery’ after ‘horrific attack’

 The woman reported that on Oct.
 28, Cominsky again sent her harassing text messages and had gained access to her SnapChat and email accounts.
 She alleged that Cominsky had posed as her while using her SnapChat account.